 It is also important to learn the nature of a patient's current sleep-wake cycle, elimination schedule, and behavioral patterns.
 These issues are often neglected by the primary team, who may be more focused on managing the most active neurologic or medical problems.
 When assessing a patient, it is important to determine how such patterns may affect a patient's future rehabilitation course or even their candidacy for acceptance into a rehabilitation program.
 For example, a patient whose sleep-wake cycle is inverted at the time of transition to an inpatient rehabilitation setting may sleep during several days of valuable therapy and cause unnecessary disruption on the unit overnight.
 Additionally, daily assessments in such patients may be more challenging and inaccurate.
 This common scenario often leads to anxiety on the part of the patient's family and can negatively affect the relationship with health care providers.

 At the time of discharge from the acute care setting, it is sometimes the case that a plan for rehabilitation has not yet been formulated, or must be formulated quickly to correspond with pressures of increasingly regulated hospital-length-of-stay guidelines.
 From the time of initial physiatric consultation, careful attention to unique patient characteristics and psychosocial restraints should be factored into all planning.
-The goal of the physiatric assessment in the acute care setting ...
+The goal of the physiatric assessment in the acute ...